coinbase/mesh-cli/README.md

-  configuration:validate       Ensure a configuration file at the provided path is formatted correctly help                         Help about any command utils:asserter-configuration Generate a static configuration file for the Asserter version                      Print rosetta-cli version view:account                 View an account balance view:block                   View a block
+  configuration:validate       Ensure a configuration file at the provided path is formatted correctly help                         Help about any command utils:asserter-configuration Generate a static configuration file for the Asserter utils:train-zstd             Generate a zstd dictionary for enhanced compression performance version                      Print rosetta-cli version view:account                 View an account balance view:block                   View a block